MKT Law | Litigation Is Our Business SM

 When a contract is wrongfully interfered with by someone who wanted it broken so that they can benefit, you may have grounds for a lawsuit against that person or business entity for wrongfully interfering with your contract.
 The proper legal term is “tortious interference with an existing contract.”

-Examples of Tortious Interference
+Examples Of Tortious Interference

-An example of tortious interference is in the circumstance that you have a non-compete agreement with a key employee that says he cannot work for a competitor for one year after leaving his job.
+An example of tortious interference is in the circumstance that you have a noncompete agreement with a key employee that says he cannot work for a competitor for one year after leaving his job.
 Your main competitor knows of the agreement and offers the employee a job he cannot turn down.
 The employee quits and goes straight to work for your competitor.
 If this occurs, you probably can sue your competitor for wrongful (or “tortious”) interference with contract.

-Likewise, if someone illegally interfered with your ability to enter into a contract, complete a sale, or continue a business relationship with a prospective customer, you may have a claim against the interloper for interfering with your prospective business relationship.
+Likewise, if someone illegally interfered with your ability to enter into a contract, complete a sale or continue a business relationship with a prospective customer, you may have a claim against the interloper for interfering with your prospective business relationship.
 Or, to use fancy legal lingo again, you may have a claim for “tortious interference with a prospective economic advantage.”

 Another example is if your competitor pays your employee to get a list of all of the businesses your sales reps have been trying to sell to for the last year.
 Your competitor uses that list to contact all of your prospects to undercut the deal you were offering so they won’t buy from you.
 If this occurs, you may have a claim against your competitor for tortious interference with prospective economic advantage.